Hrishikesh332/backend_TL_yt_extension/README.md

 **Endpoint:** `POST /api/agentic-chat`

-**Description:** Agentic API that understands user intent and automatically routes to find videos, index them, or analyze existing videos.
+**Description:** Agentic API that understands user intent and routes to find videos, index them, or analyze existing videos.
 Uses LangGraph for state management and OpenAI for query understanding.

+**Workflow:**
+1. **Find Videos**: When you search for videos, the API finds them and displays the results
+2. **Ask for Confirmation**: After showing videos, the API asks if you want to index them
+3. **Index on Confirmation**: Only indexes videos when you explicitly confirm (e.g., "yes", "index them")

 **Required Environment Variables:**
 - `OPENAI_API_KEY` - Your OpenAI API key (required)